xeger/kos-ramp/README.md

 ====================

 If you want to script your entire mission end-to-end, it is highly suggested that you choose `boot` as the boot script for your vessel's main CPU.
+When your ship is on the pad, `RUN initialize.` to create a sample Mun mission for your craft.

+To change the mission profile, just edit the startup script that now lives under `start/YourCraftName.ks` and launch a fresh craft of that name.
+The sample script is not very robust; under the `mission/` subfolder, RAMP provides several other example missions from which you can derive startup files.

-To change the mission profile, just edit the mission script so the ship behaves the right way in each mission state.
-You can learn more about it in [this file.](https://github.com/xeger/kos-ramp/blob/master/boot/README.md)
+You can learn more about bootstrapping in [this file.](https://github.com/xeger/kos-ramp/blob/master/boot/README.md)

 Preparing for Launch
 --------------------